PMheart/CoreDisplayFixup/Instructions.md

 Add `-cdfinteloff` to disable IntelPatcher, which cancels patching `IOKit` or `CoreDisplay`.

-Add `-cdfnvoff` to disable NVPatcher that cancels patching `NVDAGK100Hal`.
+Add `-cdfnvoff` to disable NVPatcher that cancels patching NVidia related kexts.

 Add `-cdfbeta` to enable CoreDisplayFixup on unsupported OS versions.